anotherAsad/AdvancedComputerSystems/Project2/readme.md

 - All the observations for 2-byte integer case also hold for the 4-byte floating point case.
 - This leads us to believe that, although floating point multiplications are computationally more complex, the **internal processor pipelining** allows it to maintain throughput similar to the integer multiplication case, even when using SIMD instructions.
 The advantage of internal pipelining is visible in cases with low instuction inter-dependency, like matrix-matrix product.

+<h3>The case of 10000x10000 matrix</h3>

+10000x10000 matrix-matrix product is very expensive in time.
+Nevertheless, one such execution was done with `SIMD`, `tiling`, `multi-threading` and `row-major matrix 2 form` optimizations enabled.

+It took `240,412` milliseconds.
+In contrast a 1000x1000 matrix product with same optimizations took `209` milliseconds.
+The time cost ratio is **1150:1**, which is close to the theoretical **1000:1**, since matrix product is an `O(3)` operation, i.e., increasing the elements by `N` increases time complexity by `N^3`.

 <h2>Conclusion</h2>

 From this project, we conclude the following salient lessons:

 - When optimizing a task, we must first identify the bottle-neck in the execution.
 Failing to resolve the bottle-neck may cause other unrelated optimizations to not bear any effect in speeding up the execution.
 - Conversely, resolving bottle-necks in order of their significance can give us iteratively better implementations.
+- Moreover, multiple optimizations targetting same bottleneck may not result in better performance, because the bottleneck might have shifted elsewhere (e.g. from memory to compute).
 - When parallelizing an implementation, one must be careful about the atomicity of access.
 If the parallel parts of the program share data, mutexes and semaphores must be used to avoid race conditions.
 - In order to reap the benefits of instruction-level parallelism, it is important that the application not be memory-bound.
 Therefore, the program should be structured to keep the processor occupied by providing high memory-access throughput.